 Once you and your baby have been discharged from hospital there are breastfeeding supports available in the community.
 The Australian Breastfeeding Association (ABA) runs the National Breastfeeding Helpline 1800 686 268.
 The Breastfeeding Helpline is free and available 24 hours a day, 7 days a week.

-You can find out more about the local community breastfeeding supports available in the handout Breastfeeding support and information – available in English, Vietnamese and Arabic.
+You can find out more about the local community breastfeeding supports available in the handout Breastfeeding support and information – available in English, Vietnamese, Hindi and Arabic.